kbrsh/blog/src/posts/centering-in-css.md

 order: 1
 ---

-There is no built in support for centering in CSS, sadly, but there are some ways to do it.
+Unfortunately, there is no built in support for centering in CSS, but there are some ways to do it.
 I will be talking about two of the most effective ways to do it.

 ### Flexbox